dancudds/brkt-cli/reference_templates/README.md

 named ``InternetClientSG`` is created and is intended to be applied to instances within the private subnet that need Internet access.

+``vpc-dual-az-with-nat-and-vpn.json``: This cloudformation template is very similar to the aforementioned one but adds the aws site to site ipsec VPN product to the VPC and changes a few security group rules.
+Notably the configuration changes such that SSH is no longer allowed to the NAT instances, you may only SSH to instances over the site to site VPN.
+The site to site VPN may be configured with static routes or to use BGP.